argan-rs/argan/docs/argan.md

 ## Pattern

 There are three kinds of patterns in Argan: *static*, *regex*, and *wildcard*.
-Path segment patterns can be of any kind while host pattern can only be *static* or *regex*.
+Path segment patterns can be of any kind, while host patterns can only be *static* or *regex*.
 Hosts and resources with *static* patterns have the highest priority.
-That is, when the *request passer* is trying to find the next resource, first, it matches the next path segment against resources with *static* patterns.
-Then comes resources with *regex* patterns and finally a resource with a *wildcard* pattern.
+That is, when the *request passer* is trying to find the next resource, first it matches the next path segment against resources with *static* patterns.
+Then come resources with *regex* patterns, and finally a resource with a *wildcard* pattern.

-*Static* pattern matches the request's path segment exactly.
+The *static* pattern matches the request's path segment exactly.

 ```
 use argan::Resource;

-// Resources with static patterns.
+// Resources with static patterns:

 let news = Resource::new("/news");
 let items = Resource::new("/items");
 ```

-*Regex* pattern can have *static* and *regex* subpatterns. *Regex* pattern matches if both subpatterns match the request's path segment in the exact order. *Regex* subpatterns are written in the curly braces with its name and regex parts separated by colon: `"{name:regex}"`.
-If the regex subpattern is the last suppattern or the following subpattern is a *static* subpattern that starts with a dot `'.'`, then regex part can be omitted to match anything.
+*Regex* patterns can have *static* and *regex* subpatterns. *Regex* patterns match if both subpatterns match the request's path segment in the exact order. *Regex* subpatterns are written in curly braces with their name and regex parts separated by a colon: `"{name:regex}"`.
+If the *regex* subpattern is the last suppattern or the following subpattern is a *static* subpattern that starts with a dot `'.'`, then the regex part can be omitted to match anything.

 ```
 use argan::{Host, Resource};

-// Resources with regex patterns.
+// Resources with regex patterns:

 let sub_domain = Host::new("http://{sub}.example.com", Resource::new("/"));

-// Here the `number_of_days` is a path parameter name, which can have a value of `5` or `10`
+// Here, `number_of_days` is a path parameter name that can have a value of
-// and `-days-forecast` is a static subpattern.
+// `5` or `10`, and '-days-forecast' is a static subpattern.
 let n_days_forecast = Resource::new("/{number_of_days:5|10}-days-forecast");

-// Here `id:` is a static subpattern and the `prefix` and `number` are the path parameter names.
+// Here, 'id:' is a static subpattern, and the `prefix` and `number` are the
+// path parameter names.
 let id = Resource::new(r"/id:{prefix:A|B|C}{number:\d{5}}");

-// Here we have `name` and `ext` path parameter names, Both match anything that's separated
+// Here, we have `name` and `ext` path parameter names.
+Both match anything
-// with a dot `.`.
+// that's separated with a dot '.'.
 let file = Resource::new("/{name}.{ext}");
 ```

-*Wildcard* pattern matches anything in the request's path segment. *Wildcard* pattern has only a name in the curly braces.
+The *wildcard* pattern matches anything in the request's path segment.
+The *wildcard* pattern has only a name in the curly braces.

 ```
 use argan::Resource;

-// Resources with wildcard patterns.
+// Resources with wildcard patterns:

 let echo = Resource::new("/{echo}");
 let black_box = Resource::new("/{black_box}");
 ```

-A [`Resource`] may contain any number of child resources with a *static* and *regex* patterns.
+A [`Resource`] may contain any number of child resources with *static* and *regex* patterns.
 But it can contain only one resource with a *wildcard* pattern.

 Patterns can be joined together to form a path pattern or a URI pattern.
 Note that a resource with a prefix URI pattern should be used with a [`Router`].
-Otherwise, its host pattern, if exists also prefix segment patterns will be ignored when it is converted into service.
-Likewise a resource with a prefix path pattern should be used as a subresource instead of being converted into service.
+Otherwise, its host pattern, if it exists, and prefix segment patterns will be ignored when it is converted into a service.
+Likewise, a resource with a prefix path pattern should be used as a subresource instead of being converted into a service.

 ```
 use argan::Resource;

-// A resource with only an its own segment pattern.
+// A resource with only its own segment pattern.
 let resource = Resource::new("/products");

 // A resource with a prefix path pattern.
 A path pattern is always considered
-// as an absolute path.
+// to be an absolute path.
 let resource = Resource::new("/groups/{group_id}/users/{user_id}");

 // A resource with a prfix URI pattern.